alphagov/govuk-prototype-kit-docs/docs/v13/documentation/install-and-use-plugins.md

 ## Updating plugins

-If there is a newer version of a plugin you’ve installed, you’ll see it on the Plugins page and can update it from there.
+If there is a newer version of a plugin you’ve installed, you’ll see it on the Plugins page and you can update it from there.